-Faculty Contact

-act Mr. Daren Stephens Instructor, Agriculture Science and Agriculture Building, 116 Phone: (580) 349-1510 E-mail: dstephens@opsu.edu
+Faculty Contact Dr. Abbas Aboohamidi Assistant Professor, Agriculture Science and Agriculture Building, 118 Phone: 580-349-1502 E-mail: abbas.aboohamidi@opsu.edu

 The College of Agriculture, Science, and Nursing in cooperation with the College of Business and Technology, offers a program leading to a Bachelor of Science degree in agribusiness.
 The requirements for the degree are outlined on this page.
-Agribusiness (BS)